Wainman's Pinnacle

-Wainman's Pinnacle, originally built as a folly (and still used as a folly), is a stone obelisk in Sutton-in-Craven, North Yorkshire.
-It tends to be referred to as ‘Cowling Pinnacle’ or 'The Salt Pot' and could also be seen as being a part of the village of Cowling.
-It has been a grade II listed building in the National Heritage List for England since 23 October 1984.
-Wainman’s Pinnacle is situated upon Earl Crag and is often associated with Lund’s Tower as they are both locally known as the Salt and Pepper Pots.
+Wainman's Pinnacle is a stone obelisk atop Earl Crag in Sutton-in-Craven, North Yorkshire.
+It is sometimes called the 'Cowling Pinnacle' (after the nearby village of Cowling).
+It is nicknamed the 'The Salt Pot', with Lund's Tower known as the Pepper Pot.

+Built as a folly, it has been a grade II listed building in the National Heritage List for England since 23 October 1984.

 History

 Wainman’s Pinnacle was built in 1898 as a memorial to the Napoleonic Wars by a man known as Wainman, and is thought to have been designed by R. B. Broster & Sons.
 It was rebuilt in 1900 by locals following a lightning strike.